ronkok/Hurmet/docs/manual.md

 I expect that Chrome and Edge will get a performance boost when they support MathML.

-#### Offline use

-In order for Hurmet to work offline, you must allow Hurmet to store a cookie on your computer.
-Don’t worry, it is not a tracking cookie.
-Hurmet just stores a copy of the offline page, so it can always be available.

 #### Matrix multiplication

 To get element-wise multiplication of two matrices, the operator symbol must be